France in October

 Take a Barge Cruise

-Cooler temperatures, but still plenty of pleasantly warm days in October, make this month a great time to take a barge cruise through the canals that lace France.
+Cooler temperatures but still plenty of pleasantly warm days make October a relaxing month to take a barge cruise through the canals that lace France.
 By October beautiful fall foliage can be found around the country, and taking a barge cruise can be a great way to soak it all in.

-Growing up I would often hear tales about mushroom and truffle hunting in the woods of southwestern France from my grandmother.
 As it turns out, October is the perfect month to go foraging for fungi in France.
-There are a wide variety of types of mushrooms that grow in different wooded regions of France and mushroom hunters know that a few days after a good rain is the perfect time to find the fungi growing in the woods.
-Of course, it is very important to keep in mind that many mushrooms are poisonous, so you should definitely study up and talk to experts before you put any of your fungi finds in your mouth.
-The site rogersmushrooms.com, based on Roger Phillips’ work “Mushrooms and other fungi of Great Britain and Europe” can serves as a great resource for identifying mushrooms.
-And remember, if you are not into mushroom hunting, but you are into mushroom eating you can always find plenty of mushrooms in the outdoor markets in October.
+There are a wide variety of mushrooms that grow in different wooded regions of France, and mushroom hunters know that a few days after a good rain is the perfect time to find the fungi growing in the woods.
+Of course, it is very important to keep in mind that many mushrooms are poisonous, so you should definitely do your research and talk to experts before you put any of your fungi finds in your mouth.
+The site rogersmushrooms.com, based on Roger Phillips’ work “Mushrooms and other fungi of Great Britain and Europe,” can serves as a great resource for identifying mushrooms.
+And remember, if you are not into mushroom hunting but you are into mushroom eating, you can always find plenty of mushrooms in the outdoor markets in October.
+Which reminds me…

-pumpkinSeptember and October in France mark more than just the wine harvest season in France.
-In fact, this fall month brings some of France’s best harvests with the best produce—filling the markets with apples and pears in Normandy and Brittany and bright orange squashes and pumpkins, mushrooms in the Pyrenees and more.
-Foodies and gourmands have long loved France as a culinary destination—and with October bringing the harvest season, this is a particularly great time to be shopping in France’s markets for the freshest, best ingredients.
+October in France marks more than just the wine harvest season in France.
+In fact, this fall month brings some of France’s best harvests, with the best produce filling the markets with apples and pears in Normandy and Brittany and bright orange squashes and pumpkins, mushrooms in the Pyrenees and more.
+Foodies and gourmands have long loved France as a culinary destination, and this is a particularly great time to be shopping in France’s markets for the freshest, best ingredients.

 >>Read more about Shopping in France’s Markets